rhit-walkowae/AngularPWAtutorial/README.md

 Generate other components for PWA with angular cli
 Now you will make the components that utilize the search function; Home, details, and search lists.
 Make them using the following commands in your application directory
 ```
-ng g c home –module app
+ng g c home –-module=app
-ng g c search –module app
+ng g c search –-module=app
-ng g c details –module app
+ng g c details –-module=app
 ```
 After creating these you will have to link them to routes using the routing module.
-Navigate to src/app/app-routing.module.ts and add the following:
+Navigate to `src/app/app-routing.module.ts` and add the following:
 ```
 import { NgModule } from '@angular/core';
 import { Routes, RouterModule } from '@angular/router';